eiji03aero/memoria/TASKS.md

     - method for comparing structs?
     - can we make the failure log to show which test case failed?
 - [ ] implement upload medium limit
+    - consider the limit for basic and premium
+    - update the plan document too
 - [ ] make sure timestamp columns are recorded
 - [ ] research useButton props
     - learn and take note of how it helps